211 Would You Rather Questions [Funny, Hard & Weird]

 70. Would you rather your hands glow when you are excited or your voice echo when you are uncertain?

 71. Would you rather receive one message from your future self or send one message to your past self?
-LearnClash split: 58/42 send to past self.
-Regret beat curiosity in most rooms.
+Sending back wins it.
+In most rooms, regret simply outweighs curiosity, and it is not close.

 72. Would you rather wear a watch that counts good decisions or a ring that counts brave ones?